mikalai-sokarau/frontend-interview/Customer Relations/questions.md

 * Analyze a situation, check metrics (number of story points delivered, etc.) of this person, ask for feedback from his colleagues.
 * Discuss a situation with a person in supportive way, there can be temporary personal issues because of which a person couldn't concentrate on tasks, but after some time or a short vacation productivity can be restored.
 * It also might be mutual dissatisfaction, a person will gladly change a project, and it will be the cheapest option to replace a person.

+### What is a conflict?
+A conflict is a situation in which two or more parties have incompatible goals, interests, or values that create disagreement.

+### How to deal with unhappy customers?
+* Collect information about the reason of dissatisfaction as much as possible.
+* Keep calm, be polite and friendly, stay involved in the conversation, listen actively.
+* Provide a solution / have a plan of actions / prepare follow-ups.
+* Don't promise things impossible to resolve / deliver.

 ### What to do if two teammates have problems communicating with each other?
 * Try to understand a reason of the problem.
 Discuss it privately with each person, try to find a way to improve communication between them.